FrancescoRec/Pizzeria_Pasquali/README.md

-# **Pizzeria Pasquali 🍕 👨‍🍳 **
+# **Pizzeria Pasquali 🍕👨‍🍳 **

 A note from the creator:

 This repository was created to help small developers like myself organize their work and build an app that accomplishes tasks like order management and role-based access.
 It might not represent the perfect setup for every project, but it’s what works best for me and my workflow.
 Remember, what you see on YouTube or read in tutorials isn’t always the "best" way—it’s simply the method that works best for someone else.
-Find what suits you and don't be afraid to tailor it to your own needs.❤️
+Find what suits you and don't be afraid to tailor it to your own needs. ❤️

 Pizzeria Pasquali is a Django-based web application that allows customers to place pizza orders, while employees can manage those orders.
 The project features user authentication, role-based access control, order management, and administrative capabilities.
-The project is Dockerized for easy deployment and includes separate configurations for local and production environments.✨🚀
+The project is Dockerized for easy deployment and includes separate configurations for local and production environments. ✨🚀

 ---